xinjuezou-whi/Open_Duck_reference_motion_generator/README.md

 The reference motions are used in two RL works, one using mujoco playground [here](https://github.com/SteveNguyen/openduckminiv2_playground) and another using Isaac Gym [here](https://github.com/rimim/AWD)

+> This repo uses `git-lfs`.
+Install it with `sudo apt install git-lfs` before cloning the repo

 ## Installation

 Install uv